Track mileage automatically

 Whether your employees drive company cars or their personal vehicles for business, you might need to reimburse them for their expenses.
 Depending on which state you're in, this might even be a requirement.

-There are no federal laws that force you to reimburse your employees for their transportation expenses but check state legislation to be sure.
+Federal laws do not require you to reimburse your employees for their transportation expenses, but check state legislation to be sure.

 There are also certain benefits to having an employee reimbursement program, namely that it can help keep your employees happy and even attract new ones.
 If done correctly, employee reimbursement is tax-free for your business - reimbursements are deductible business expenses, so it actually helps you pay less in taxes.